Factoria-F5-madrid/Proyecto1_Oscar_Rodriguez/README.md

 bash-5.2$ source .venv/bin/activate
 (.venv) bash-5.2
 ```
+Install the requirements:

+`(.venv) bash-5.2$ pip install -r requirements.txt `

-Once the virtual environment has been activated, you can run the application with the
+No errors should appear.
+Once the requirements have been installed, you can run the application:
-following command:

 `python main.py`